Working Together Against COVID

 - Printed RideKC Schedules: Printed bus schedules and maps are now available by request only.
 They are not available on board buses.
 You may request them via phone or email.
 Complete schedules are also available at RideKC.org and in the Transit app.

 - RideKC service in Johnson County, Kansas, routes has temporarily changed schedules on several routes.

 - RideKC is sanitizing buses on a daily basis.

 - Some in-person meetings at KCATA are suspended.
 KCATA Board of Commissioners meetings will be held via teleconference.

 RideKC is proactively taking steps to minimize exposure to customers and employees, and we are asking for your help, as well.

-While there is no silver bullet for any of the flu viruses, RideKC is working to keep you informed and to minimize your risk.
 Many questions about novel coronavirus can be answered at the KCMO.org website.